 - Enter a username of your choice as this is the only required field.
 You can fill up other details if you wish.

-- Turn the Email Verified switch to On.
+- Turn the Email Verified switch to On if you want the user to verify email address.

-- Click the Save button and you will be taken to the management page of the new user.
+- Click the Create button and you will be taken to the management page of the new user.

 - Click on the Credentials tab to create a temporary password for the new user.